NAVIGATING THE TRICKY WORLD OF PANAMA HATS

 Navigating the world of Panama hats can be tough for a beginner.
 The Panama is an exquisite artisanal art form with a long and revered heritage - they are frequently copied and faked in substandard form.
 Any white hat can be called a Panama, and it is downright deceptive marketing.
 I love the Ecuadorians, they are beautiful people with generous hearts, and they cannot afford to mount international legal battles to stop the trickery, so it goes on.
 The only way to work it out is to look into the details.

 4. LOW-END ECUADORIAN DROP SHIPPERS - No doubt you will have come across amazing 'deals' on Montechriti's, finos and cheap Panama hats online.
 There are no standards for Panama hat quality, so they can say whatever they like and convince you with a lovely picture, that you are getting a bargain.
 Most of these businesses buy up cheap hats and simply ship them.
 They don't know how to style them, fit them or even how they will look on your head.
-It is like buying a pair of shoes from Ecuador; the odds are they are not going to be worth owning unless you are Ecuadorian.
-Their sense of style, design skills and execution will be far less than you are accustomed.
 If you don't care how it will look on your head, then at least you save some money.

 Every hatmaker works to a different price and quality point.
 We have been fortunate to be able to design beautiful, practical Panama hats that people love to own.
 They cost a bit more, but for the next ten years your investment always looks good, and you love to wear it.
 To me, that is what really matters.